Stuhl/javascript-entity-component-system/README.md

 ![npm version](https://badgen.net/badge/npm/v1.0/blue)
 ![npm downloads](https://badgen.net/badge/downloads/100%20%2F%20week/green)

-ECS.js is a easy to use [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) for JavaScript.
-ECS.js will help you to easier develop your games by making composable pieces of code, mixing and remixing them with entities to your liking.
+JECS (javascript-entity-component-system) is a easy to use [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) for JavaScript.
+JECS will help you to easier develop your games by making composable pieces of code, mixing and remixing them with entities to your liking.

 ## Installation
 ```